moiri/kobold/README.md

         val:
             value to configure the attribute

-Create and add a new character to the engine
+Create and add a new character to the engine.
+Example animations are provided.
+To add different animations for other characters, create new css definitions similar to the ones provided in main.css.
+Only consider [id]Img classes

     Engine.addMovable(id);
         id: "movable1"